 The Achilles tendon connects your calf muscles to your heel bone.
 It’s the thickest, strongest tendon in your body, and it handles enormous forces every time you walk, run, jump, or even stand on your toes.
 That constant stress is part of the problem.

 But the bigger issue is blood supply.
 The Achilles tendon has notoriously poor circulation, especially in the middle section where most injuries occur.
 Without adequate blood flow, the tendon can’t deliver the oxygen and nutrients needed for tissue repair.
-When you develop microtears from overuse, they heal slowly—or don’t heal at all.
+When microtears develop from overuse, they heal slowly – or don’t heal at all.

 Add in the fact that the Achilles is under tension constantly, and you’ve got a recipe for chronic inflammation.
 You can’t truly rest it unless you’re completely non-weight-bearing, which isn’t realistic for most people.
-So the tendon stays irritated, the inflammation persists, and you end up stuck in a cycle where the pain never fully goes away.
+So the tendon stays irritated, the inflammation persists, and the pain never fully goes away.

 What Causes Achilles Tendonitis

-Achilles tendonitis usually develops from repetitive stress—running, jumping, sudden increases in training volume, or activities that involve a lot of stopping and starting.
-Runners are particularly prone to it, especially if they ramp up mileage too quickly or have tight calf muscles that put extra strain on the tendon.
+Achilles tendonitis usually develops from repetitive stress – running, jumping, sudden increases in training volume, or activities that involve a lot of stopping and starting.
+Runners are particularly prone to it, especially when ramping up mileage too quickly or carrying tight calf muscles that put extra strain on the tendon.

 But you don’t have to be an athlete to develop Achilles problems.
-Wearing unsupportive shoes, walking or standing on hard surfaces all day, and even having flat feet or high arches can contribute.
-Tight calves, weak ankles, and poor biomechanics all increase the load on the tendon.
+Unsupportive shoes, walking or standing on hard surfaces all day, flat feet, high arches, weak ankles, and poor biomechanics all increase the load on the tendon.

-In some cases, Achilles tendonitis becomes chronic.
-The tendon starts to degenerate, developing scar tissue and sometimes small calcifications.
-At that point, it’s not just inflamed—it’s structurally compromised.
-That’s when rest, ice, and stretching stop being enough.
+In chronic cases, the tendon starts to degenerate – developing scar tissue and sometimes small calcifications.
+At that point it’s not just inflamed, it’s structurally compromised.
+That’s when rest, ice, and stretching stop being enough and a more targeted approach becomes necessary.

 How Shockwave Therapy Addresses the Root Problem

-Shockwave therapy works by delivering high-energy acoustic waves directly to the injured tendon.
-Those waves create controlled microtrauma in the tissue, which kickstarts the body’s healing response in tendons that have stopped repairing themselves.
+Shockwave therapy delivers high-energy acoustic waves directly to the injured tendon.
+Those waves create controlled microtrauma in the tissue, kickstarting the body’s healing response in tendons that have stopped repairing themselves.

-Here’s what makes shockwave particularly effective for Achilles tendonitis: it stimulates new blood vessel formation.
-The treatment increases the production of growth factors like VEGF (vascular endothelial growth factor), which promotes the development of new capillaries in the tendon.
-More blood vessels mean better circulation, which is exactly what the Achilles needs to heal.
+Here’s what makes shockwave particularly effective for Achilles tendonitis: it drives new blood vessel formation.
+The treatment increases the production of growth factors that promote the development of new capillaries in the tendon.
+More blood vessels mean better circulation – which is exactly what the Achilles needs to heal.

-Shockwave also breaks down scar tissue and calcifications that have built up in the tendon over time.
-It increases collagen production, which strengthens the tendon’s structure.
-And it has a pain-relieving effect by disrupting the nerve signals that send pain messages to your brain.
+Shockwave also breaks down scar tissue and calcifications that have built up over time, increases collagen production to strengthen the tendon’s structure, and disrupts the nerve signals sending pain messages to your brain.
+It’s working on multiple levels simultaneously.

-At Indian Trail Chiropractic & Rehab, Dr. Gentile uses shockwave therapy for patients dealing with chronic Achilles pain that hasn’t responded to rest, stretching, or physical therapy.
-The treatment is non-invasive, doesn’t require downtime, and addresses the underlying tissue damage rather than just masking symptoms.
+At Indian Trail Chiropractic & Rehab, Dr. Gentile uses clinical-grade shockwave technology for patients dealing with chronic Achilles pain that hasn’t responded to rest, stretching, or physical therapy.
+The treatment is non-invasive, requires no downtime, and addresses the underlying tissue damage rather than masking symptoms.

 What to Expect During Treatment

-A shockwave session for Achilles tendonitis takes about 10 to 15 minutes.
-You’ll feel a rapid tapping or pulsing sensation on the back of your ankle and heel.
-It’s not comfortable—most patients describe it as intense pressure or a deep ache—but it’s tolerable.
-The intensity can be adjusted based on how much you can handle.
+During a shockwave session you’ll feel a rapid tapping or pulsing sensation on the back of your ankle and heel.
+It’s not comfortable – most patients describe it as intense pressure or a deep ache – but it’s tolerable, and the intensity is adjusted based on your feedback throughout the session.

-Most treatment plans involve 3 to 6 sessions, spaced about a week apart.
-Some people notice improvement after the first couple of sessions, but real healing happens gradually as new tissue forms and blood flow increases over the following weeks.
+We determine the right course of treatment based on your specific presentation and how your tissue responds.
+Some people notice improvement early in the process, but real healing happens gradually as new tissue forms and blood flow increases over the following weeks.

-You might feel sore for a day or two after treatment, similar to the soreness you’d feel after a tough workout.
-That’s normal and actually a sign that the tissue is responding.
-You can walk and do most daily activities afterward, though Dr. Gentile may recommend avoiding high-impact exercise during the treatment phase to give the tendon the best chance to heal.
+You might feel sore for a day or two after treatment – similar to post-workout soreness.
+That’s normal and a sign the tissue is responding.
+You can walk and handle most daily activities afterward.
+Dr. Gentile will give you specific guidance on activity during the treatment phase to give the tendon the best environment to heal.

 Why Athletes Respond Well to Shockwave

-Dr. Gentile’s background as a Certified Strength and Conditioning Specialist and his years working with athletes give him a solid understanding of how tendons respond to load and stress.
-He’s seen firsthand how frustrating Achilles injuries can be for runners, basketball players, and anyone who depends on explosive lower-body movement.
+Dr. Gentile’s background as a Certified Strength and Conditioning Specialist and his years working with athletes give him a deep understanding of how tendons respond to load and stress.
+He’s seen firsthand how frustrating Achilles injuries are for runners, basketball players, and anyone who depends on explosive lower-body movement.

-Shockwave appeals to active people because it doesn’t require them to stop training entirely.
-You may need to modify intensity or volume temporarily, but you’re not sidelined for months while hoping the tendon heals on its own.
-The treatment accelerates healing, which gets you back to full activity faster.
+Shockwave appeals to active patients because it doesn’t require stopping training entirely.
+Intensity and volume adjustments during treatment are typically modest – you’re not sidelined for months hoping the tendon heals on its own.
+The clinical-grade technology we use accelerates healing and gets you back to full activity faster than passive approaches.

 That said, shockwave isn’t a substitute for addressing the underlying issues that caused the injury.
-If your Achilles tendonitis developed because of tight calves, weak ankles, or poor running mechanics, you’ll need to fix those problems too.
-Otherwise, the tendon will just get overloaded again once you return to normal training.
+Tight calves, weak ankles, poor running mechanics – those need to be corrected too.
+Otherwise the tendon gets overloaded again the moment you return to normal training.

 Combining Shockwave With Rehabilitation

-Shockwave works best when it’s part of a comprehensive treatment plan.
+Shockwave produces its best results as part of a comprehensive treatment plan.
 Stretching and strengthening exercises are critical for restoring tendon health and preventing re-injury.
-Eccentric loading exercises—where you slowly lower your heel while standing on your toes—have strong evidence for Achilles tendon recovery.
+Eccentric loading exercises have strong evidence for Achilles tendon recovery and are a core part of how we build the tendon back up.

-Soft tissue work like Active Release Technique or Graston Technique can release tension in the calf muscles and surrounding fascia, which reduces strain on the Achilles.
-If biomechanical issues like overpronation are contributing to the problem, custom orthotics may help distribute force more evenly and take pressure off the tendon.
+Soft tissue work like Active Release Technique or Graston Technique releases tension in the calf muscles and surrounding fascia, directly reducing strain on the Achilles.
+When biomechanical issues like overpronation are contributing to the problem, custom orthotics help distribute force more evenly and take sustained pressure off the tendon.

-At our practice, treatment isn’t just about eliminating pain—it’s about restoring function and building resilience so the injury doesn’t keep coming back every time you try to run or jump.
+Treatment at our practice isn’t just about eliminating pain – it’s about restoring function and building resilience so the injury doesn’t return every time you try to run or jump.

 Is Shockwave Right for Your Achilles Pain?

-If you’ve been dealing with Achilles tendonitis for more than a few months and haven’t found relief with rest, stretching, or physical therapy, shockwave is worth considering.
+If you’ve been dealing with Achilles tendonitis for more than a few months and haven’t found lasting relief with rest, stretching, or physical therapy, shockwave is the right next step.
 It’s particularly effective for chronic cases where the tendon has started to degenerate and other treatments have plateaued.

 When Surgery Becomes Necessary

-Most cases of Achilles tendonitis respond well to conservative treatment, including shockwave therapy.
-But in severe cases where the tendon has ruptured or has extensive degeneration that doesn’t improve with non-surgical options, surgery may be necessary.
+Most cases of Achilles tendonitis respond well to conservative treatment including shockwave therapy.
+In severe cases where the tendon has ruptured or has extensive degeneration that hasn’t improved with non-surgical care, surgery becomes the appropriate next step.

-The goal is to avoid that if possible.
-Surgery comes with significant recovery time—often months of immobilization and rehab—and doesn’t always guarantee a return to pre-injury activity levels.
-Shockwave offers a way to stimulate healing and restore function without the risks and downtime of a surgical procedure.
+The goal is to avoid that outcome.
+Surgery means significant recovery time – often months of immobilization and rehab – with no guarantee of returning to pre-injury activity levels.
+Shockwave stimulates real tissue healing and restores function without those risks and without that timeline.

 FAQs